INTERSECT-training/testing/episodes/refactor-for-testing.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-# Monolithic Main Methods
+# Monolithic `main` functions

-One of the smelliest code smells that new developers make is having a single main method which spans several hundred (thousand?) lines.
-Even if the code is perfect, long methods are an anti-pattern because they require a reader of the code to have exceptionally good working memory to understand the method.
+One of the smelliest code smells that new developers make is having a single `main()` function that spans several hundred (thousand?) lines.
+Even if the code is perfect, long functions and methods are an anti-pattern because they require a reader of the code to have exceptionally good working memory to understand the function or method.
 It also becomes impossible to reuse part of the code elsewhere.

 Consider the following two sections of code: